seviet/landingpage/vsphere/refarch-main.md

   2. High capacity, resilient load balancing per-installation thru the NSX Load Balancer
   3. Installation obfuscation thru the use of non-routed RFC networks behind the NSX Edge and the use of SNAT/DNAT connections to expose only the endpoints of Cloud Foundry that need exposure.
   4. High repeatability of installations thru the repeat use of all network and addressing conventions on the right hand side of the diagram (the Tenant Side)
+  5. Automatic rule and ACL sharing via NSX Manager Global Ruleset
+  6. Automatic HA pairing of NSX Edges, managed by NSX Manager
+  7. Support for PCF Go Router IP membership in the NSX Edge virtual load balancer pool by the BOSH CPI (not an Ops Manager feature)

 NSX DLR (Distributed Logical Router) is not used in this approach as it provides only routing services, not load balancing and firewalling.